-Both male and female pattern baldness is genetic.
-Males tend to lose hair from the temples and crown of the head.
-In females, hair usually becomes thinner all over the head.
+Androgenetic alopecia is genetic.
+Males with this condition tend to lose hair from the temples and crown of the head.
+In females with androgenetic alopecia, the hair usually becomes thinner all over the head.

-Androgenetic alopecia is more likely to happen as a person ages but can start at any point after puberty.
-Many females who experience androgenetic alopecia develop it after going through the menopause.
-This means that hormones may have something to do with it.
+The condition is more likely to occur as a person ages, but it can start at any point after puberty.
+Many females who experience androgenetic alopecia develop it after menopause.
+Hormones may play a role in this.

-- avoiding intensive conditioners or conditioning shampoos as these can be too heavy for fine hair
+- avoiding intensive conditioners or conditioning shampoos, which may be too heavy for fine hair

 3. Telogen effluvium

-Telogen effluvium is a condition where the hair remains in the telogen (natural shedding) phase of the growth cycle.
-This causes more hair to fall out, sometimes in handfuls.
+Telogen effluvium is a condition in which the hair remains in the telogen phase of the cycle.
+This causes more hair than usual to fall out, sometimes in handfuls.

-If a doctor suspects that specific medications are causing hair loss, they may prescribe a lower dose or switch medications.
+If a doctor suspects a medication is causing hair loss, they may prescribe a lower dose or switch medications.

 4. Anagen effluvium

-Treatment for this condition depends on the cause but can include a topical solution of minoxidil.
+Treatment for this condition depends on the cause but may include a topical solution of minoxidil (Rogaine).